chris-chalmers/magicandmayhem/Extending-Magic-and-Mayhem.md

 * Boss
 * Treasure
 * Dungeon
-* [Story drive modules may have extra ###"Narrative"### cards for players to read when they land on a specific dungeon card or uncover a feature that needs more explanation]
+* Story driven modules may have extra ###"Narrative"### cards for players to read when they land on a specific dungeon card or uncover a feature that needs more explanation

 ### Ability Colors
 See the chart in Rules_ Magic and Mayhem.pdf